zhetai/motia/README.md

 ### Running the Playground

-The playground allows you to test and refine workflows built using Wistro.js.
+The playground allows you to test and refine flows built using Wistro.js.

 ```bash
 pnpm run dev